 I became a carer for my husband and my contribution to CAUSE (Campaign Against Unnecessary Suspensions and Exclusions UK) and keeping the website up to date, was mainly put on hold apart from continuing to answer emails and starting a blog http://nhsmanagersexposed.blogspot.co.uk .

-In 2016 I started researching current Government quangos.
+I have started researching current Government quangos to update the Help page.
 I found a lot of change but no improvements it seemed.
 (A quango – quasi semi- autonomous non-governmental organisation, outside the civil service but receiving financial support from the government, which also makes senior appointments to it – in case you were wondering.)